sloria/sphinx-issues/README.rst

     issues_user_uri = "https://github.com/{user}"
     issues_user_prefix = "@"

-    # using this settings the placeholders group and project are filled with the
-    # following values if not defined in the
-    # group=sloria
-    # project=marshmallow

-As you can see the the extension is very configurable and can be used with any kind of issue tracker.
-I.e. with a custom hosed gitlab instance:
+The extension is very configurable and can be used with any kind of issue tracker.
+Here is how you could configure it for use with a custom hosed GitLab instance:

 .. code-block:: python